 It’s a video diary, following highlights of the pregnancy process (found in other videos such as MY PREGNANCY TEST IS POSITIVE… HIS REACTION, MY JOY…) and the events that occurred from the start of her contractions to bringing the baby home from the hospital.
 To watch these videos is a strange but intimate experience.
 The emotions shown from pain to elation are very real, and its impossible not to get draw in by them.

 But as well as an emotional experience, it is also a highly educational one.
-Whether you are a mother to be, an anxiously waiting partner, or just a teenager on the internet, seeing real life footage of the pregnancy process can teach you a lot about what it is like to experience it, as well as potentially putting a lot of your fears to rest.
+Whether you are a mother-to-be, an anxiously waiting partner, or just a teenager on the internet, seeing real-life footage of the pregnancy process can teach you a lot about what it is like to experience it, as well as potentially putting a lot of your fears to rest.

-It is also impossible not to be impressed by how put together Chanel and her partner Ambrose are during this stressful process.
-To be able to vlog while contractions are occurring or indeed, literally just after the birth has occurred is something not many people would be able to achieve!
+It is also impossible not to be impressed by how put-together Chanel and her partner Ambrose are during this stressful process.
+To be able to vlog while contractions are occurring – or, indeed, literally just after the birth has occurred – is something not many people would be able to achieve!

 However, the two of them, though giddy with elation and tiredness, still manage to be communicative and engaging with their audience.
-Impressive when you think that many people find vlogging a normal day difficult to maintain.
+Impressive when you think that many people find vlogging a normal day difficult to maintain!